Cynan Llwyd reviews Seven Days by Nathan Munday, a cabinet of curiosities, exploring Welsh myths and the Pyrenean landscape with lyrical prose.

 The book breaks up into seven chapters.
 Each chapter portrays a day of trekking the author, a Welshman from Sir Gar, enjoyed with his Thanet born father in the Pyrenees.
 The two are never alone.
 They enjoy the company of Catalans, Germans, Scandinavian Gods, three legged dogs, vultures and their ever present Creator.
 And ‘if angels come then this is where they walk’.

-In each chapter Munday narrates the physical journey using vivid language.
+In each chapter of Seven Days Munday narrates the physical journey using vivid language.
 Munday is an artist and he masterfully paints the Pyrenees landscape:

 “There are times when sky and earth war against one another.
 That great division between high and low is suddenly bridged by water.
 We are inclined in this cycle.
 You cannot see the mountains but you know that the water is falling.
 In the fields, the butterflies raise their heads.
 Their antennae move as our heads gaze upward.
 These flowers fly and their dye-dusty wings flap before their colours are washed away.”

 His prose belongs to the typically Welsh lyrical tradition.
 ‘As I continue through these Genesis valley, I see the flowers burning like stars.’
 Munday enjoys writing and that makes reading the book all the more enjoyable and thrilling.